 Who are “we?”

-I’m Lydia Chávez, the editor, and a Mission resident since 1998, a professor the J-school and a former reporter for The New York Times.
+I am Lydia Chávez, the editor, and a Mission resident since 1998, a professor at Berkeley’s J-school and a former reporter for The New York Times.
 My husband, Mark Rabine, has lived here since 1977 so we’re part of two different waves of newcomers – the artists and activists of the 1970s and the professionals of the 1990s.

 Rigoberto Hernandez started as an intern and has worked here off and on since the spring of 2009.
 He graduated in June from the J-school and we’ll have him writing for us as long as he likes.